Start point - Layby on south

 "Yes you're right "

-replied Dad, "but let's just pause a moment longer, to see
+sighed Dad, "but let's just pause a moment longer, to see

 where we will be going to."

-The white building is Causeway Farm,
+Looking at the map, Shaun said, "the white building is Causeway Farm,

 right of the dip, from back to front, Thornthwaite Crag, Froswick

-& Ill Bell.
+& Ill Bell."

-Setting off we headed north off the
+Setting off, Shaun advised, "we head north off the

-bridge.
-We were to cross the bridge on the return leg, then going
+Grizzly was peering at the map.
+"We will cross the bridge on the return leg, and then go

-by the wall.
+by the wall."

-Turned left along the road to pass
+Shaun instructed, "we turn left along the road to pass

-on the Far Orrest branch of Currys?
+on the Far Orrest branch of Currys?"

 have the same name."